 It is important to have the proper bone realignment procedure.
 Surgeons who specialize in Bunionplasty® perform bone realignment using tiny incisions and/or hidden incisions.

 The three types of skin procedures for Bunionplasty® involve:

-- Hidden Incision: Rather than placing incisions on the top of the foot (like most bunion surgery, Dr. Blitz performs Bunionplasty® procedures on the inside of the foot.
+- Hidden Incision: Rather than placing incisions on the top of the foot (like most bunion surgery), Dr. Blitz performs Bunionplasty®s on the inside of the foot.
 This way the incision is not visible when looking down on the foot.
 Additionally, the incision is strategically placed along the demarcation line where the skin from the top of the foot meets the skin on the bottom of the foot – a great place to hide incisions.
-Historically, only smaller bunions have been managed with this technique, but Dr. Blitz utilizes this technique for large and severe bunions where the incision is larger and uses the provisionally patented medical device he developed to hold the bone stable during the healing period.
+Historically, only smaller bunions have been managed with this technique, but Dr. Blitz utilizes this technique for large and severe bunions where the incision is larger and uses the patented medical device he developed to hold the bone stable during the healing period.

 Laser Bunion Surgery

 While laser surgery is a popular approach for plastic surgery as its touted to have less scaring and improved recovery, it does not offer any advantage for bunion surgery.
 Laser is effective for soft tissues (not bone), and since much of bunion surgery involves properly realigning the bone, laser is not effective.
 For cosmetic approach, patients should look for surgeons experienced in Bunionplasty®.

 It is often outpatient surgery – this means you go home the same day.
 The surgery can be performed under a local, regional, spinal or general anesthetic.
 Local and regional blocks, with monitored anesthesia care are most commonly performed.
 This means that the foot will be numbed with an anesthetic, and an anesthesiologist will provide intravenous medications to relax and provide sedation (often referred to as twilight).

 Is Hardware Implanted Into The Foot With Bunion Surgery?